mickaub/Solitaire/README.md

 Created first loop to colour cards either red or black when displayed.

 ADD NEXT: change IDs of all board card slots to linear numbers, remove unneeded space, start adding extra rows of cards to board.

+19th Jun: Added buttons to show deck card on foundations, created all cards on board, pushed non-starting cards to deck array, applied colour change to board cards not in front.

+ADD NEXT: margin/padding change to non-front cards to move text out of sight.